-Under the Company's collaboration with CRISPR, we are collaboratively designing and advancing up to two (2) allogeneic, gene-edited NK cell therapies, one of which is the CD70 CAR-NK program, and one (1) allogeneic, gene-edited NK+T cell therapy.
+Under the CRISPR Agreement entered into in May 2021, we are collaboratively designing and advancing up to two allogeneic, gene-edited NK cell therapies, one of which is the engineered CAR NK product candidate targeting the CD70 tumor antigen, and one allogeneic, gene-edited NK+T cell therapy.

 Since the commencement of our operations in 2015, we have devoted substantially all of our resources in support of our product development efforts, hiring personnel, raising capital to support and expand such activities and providing general and administrative support for these operations.
-We have not generated any revenue from product sales and have funded our operations primarily from our initial public offering, the issuance of convertible promissory notes, private placements of our preferred stock and with proceeds from our previous collaboration.
-We have incurred a net loss of \$86.1 million and \$91.4 million during the years ended December 31, 2021 and 2020, respectively, and we expect to continue to incur significant losses for the foreseeable future.
-As of December 31, 2021, we had an accumulated deficit of \$204.1 million.
-At December 31, 2021, we had cash, cash equivalents, restricted cash and short-term investments of \$240.2 million.
+We have not generated any revenue from product sales and have funded our operations primarily from our initial public offering completed in July 2020, the issuance of convertible promissory notes, private placements of our preferred stock, the secondary offering of our common stock completed in April 2022, the proceeds from the sale of our common stock pursuant to the ATM Offering Program, and with proceeds from our previous collaboration.
+We have incurred a net loss of \$113.8 million and \$86.1 million during the years ended December 31, 2022 and 2021, respectively, and we expect to continue to incur significant losses for the foreseeable future.
+As of December 31, 2022, we had an accumulated deficit of \$317.9 million.
+At December 31, 2022, we had cash, cash equivalents, restricted cash and short-term investments of \$354.9 million.

 We expect our operating expenses to significantly increase as we continue to develop and seek regulatory approvals for our product candidates, engage in other research and development activities to expand our pipeline of product candidates, maintain and expand our intellectual property portfolio, and ultimately establish a commercial organization.
-We have also incurred increased operating expenses since becoming a public company, which we expect will further increase when we are no longer able to rely on certain "emerging growth company" exemptions we are afforded under the Jumpstart Our Business Startups Act (the "Jobs Act") as further described under "-Jobs Act" below.
+We have also incurred increased operating expenses since becoming a public company, which we expect will further increase when we are no longer able to rely on certain "emerging growth company" exemptions we are afforded under the Jumpstart Our Business Startups Act (the "JOBS Act") as further described under "- JOBS Act" below.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials, and our expenditures on other research and development activities.